FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 It was once the most popular form of gambling in the Kanto region of Japan, and is known as Honbiki [ホンビキ] in the west, and Atosaki [アトサキ] in the east.
 There seems to be a theory that Tehonbiki, another gambling game from the Kansai region of Japan, got introduced and took over its popularity as a gambling game.

 **Variants of this game also exist:**
-- [Atosaki](#atosaki-batta-maki-variant) - a sub-game of Hana-awase.
+- [Atosaki](#atosaki-batta-maki-variant) - if Batta Maki is used as a sub-game of Hana-awase.
+- [Koi-Koi no Atosaki](#koi-koi-no-atosaki-batta-maki-variant) - if Batta Maki is used as a sub-game of Koi-koi.
-- [Mutsu-wari](#mutsu-wari-batta-maki-variant) - a variant that uses only 40 cards.
+- [Mutsu-wari](#mutsu-wari-batta-maki-variant) - a variant of Batta Maki that uses only 40 cards.
-- [Hankan](#hankan-batta-maki-variant) - a variant that uses 45 cards and has 9 cards on the field per round.
+- [Hankan](#hankan-batta-maki-variant) - a variant of Batta Maki that uses 45 cards and has 9 cards on the field per round.
-- [Shoniban](#shoniban-batta-maki-variant) - a sub-game of Tensho/Hon-biki.
+- [Shoniban](#shoniban-batta-maki-variant) - if Hankan is used as a sub-game of Tensho/Hon-biki.

 # Setup
 Any number of players may play this game.